mmaulwurff/hellscape-navigator/Readme.md

 * Clifford21 for feature suggestions;
 * Cyanide for feature suggestions;
 * Enjay for testing, bug reports, and feature suggestions;
-* mrtaterz for feature suggestions.
+* mrtaterz for feature suggestions;
+* ImJezze for 'Pixel' style for compass and code cleanup.

 ## Credits